giellalt/dict-sme-nob/00readme.txt

  - put a usage="nds" attribute on all src="fad" entries
  - unify the files in src by pos (fad_only vs. rest)
  - name files similarly to other dirs, where the file names are generated automatically
+ - extract all non-vd and non-fad entries into a separate directory